RESEARCH STARTER

 Louboutin’s designs received notice, and by 1982, he was working for shoe designer Charles Jourdan.
 Louboutin then freelanced at several fashion houses such as Chanel, Yves Saint Laurent, and Maud Frizon.
 However, he was soon bored and decided to pursue another passion: landscaping.
 During this time, he also wrote for Vogue Paris, but he began to miss designing shoes.

 Louboutin opened his first shoe boutique in 1991 in Paris.
-The shop did incredibly well its first season in business, but because of manufacturing and delivery timetables, the designer missed out on the second season.
+The shop did incredibly well in its first season in business, but because of manufacturing and delivery timetables, the designer missed out on the second season.

 In 1993, Louboutin created what would become his signature style: red soles.
 He was working on a design based on Andy Warhol’s Flowers.
 He designed a pink heel with a cartoonish cloth blossom but felt it was missing something.
 His assistant was painting her nails, and this caught Louboutin’s attention.
 He decided to paint the sole of the shoe with the red nail polish, and the Louboutin red sole was born.